expo-dev/expositor/readme.md

 ## Releases

-If you know the microarchitecture of your processor, try using a binary from the appropriate `specific` directory of a release archive.[^7][^8] If you don’t know the microarchitecture of your processor but you do know which features it supports, try using a binary from the appropriate `generic` directory of a release archive.
+If you know the generation or microarchitecture of your processor, try using a binary from the `amd` or `intel` directory of a release archive.[^7] If you don’t know the microarchitecture of your processor but you do know which features it supports, try using a binary from the `generic` directory of a release archive.
 See the [file named `extensions.md`](extensions.md) in this repository for more information about AMD and Intel microarchitectures and the features they support.

-The binaries include the default network, so you do not need to download a separate copy.

-[^7]: I’m not completely confident that I matched the proper cpu-target for some AMD microarchitectures; please let me know if I’ve made any mistakes.

-[^8]: I’ve attempted to include binaries for most consumer desktop hardware but not server or mobile platforms.
-If you have an Epyc, Xeon, or Atom processor, for example, and want a targeted binary, you’ll need to compile from source.
+[^7]: I’ve attempted to include binaries for most consumer laptop and desktop hardware but not mobile or server platforms.
+If you have an Atom, Xeon, or Epyc processor, for example, and want a targeted binary, you’ll need to compile from source.
 Feel free to reach out to me for help or if you’d like me to include a binary for your platform in releases.

 ## Building